 Cons of GoDaddy Website Builder

-As a hosted website builder, there are inherent disadvantages that GoDaddy shares with direct competitors such as Wix and Weebly.
+As a hosted website builder, there are inherent disadvantages that GoDaddy shares with even direct competitors such as Wix and Weebly.
 To provide maximum convenience, most features are heavily limited.
 You also don’t have access to your files on your server, along with other convenience and control trade-offs.

 Outside of those inherent limitations, here are a few specific disadvantages that I have found with GoDaddy’s website builder.